Locations:

 4. A healthy body needs balance

 Tiny bacteria in your intestine have full-body effects.
-Research shows a less diverse gut microbiota is associated with many chronic disease, such as obesity, asthma and chronic inflammatory conditions such as inflammatory bowel disease.
+Research shows that a less varied gut microbiota is linked to chronic conditions like obesity, asthma and inflammatory bowel disease.
 Research is still ongoing into why this is the case.

 5. They can help restore your gut health after taking antibiotics